What is Game Theory? A Comprehensive Guide

 Biology

-Hawk-Dove game fitness:
+Hawk-Dove game, expected fitness:

 \[ E = p_H u(H, H) + (1 - p_H) u(H, D) \]